 True, those newly added tasks won't run until you set the state of prior task runs.

 - When running many instances of a task or DAG, be mindful of scaling parameters and configurations.
 Airflow has default settings that limit the amount of concurrently running DAGs and tasks.
 See Scaling Airflow to optimize performance to learn more.

 - If you are using task decorators and your tasks are not showing up in the Graph and Grid view, make sure you are calling your tasks.
 See also Introduction to Airflow decorators.

-- Double check your task dependencies and trigger rules.
+- Check your task dependencies and trigger rules.
 See Manage DAG and task dependencies in Airflow.
-Consider recreating your DAG structure with EmptyOperators to ensure that your deendencies are structured as expected.
+Consider recreating your DAG structure with EmptyOperators to ensure that your dependencies are structured as expected.

 queuedstate, consider turning on